More Than 35 Years of Experience in Domestic Violence Cases

 While prosecutors may bring criminal charges based on domestic violence accusations, it is up to the accuser to seek a restraining order against the accused person.
 In some cases, a restraining order may be the best way to ensure your personal safety.

-If you are a victim of domestic violence, I can help you seek a temporary restraining order.
-If the abuser requests a hearing before the restraining order is made permanent, I will represent you at this hearing.
+If you are either a victim of domestic violence or a defendant charged with domestic violence, I can help you.
+If a hearing is required, I will represent you at that hearing.

 Get The Strategic Defense You Need

-Contact me, Anthony N. Palumbo, to get skilled assistance from an experienced criminal defense lawyer who will fight aggressively to defend you against domestic violence accusations.
+Contact me, Anthony N. Palumbo, to get skilled assistance from an experienced domestic violence lawyer who will fight aggressively to defend you against domestic violence accusations.
 Call at 908-643-6801 to schedule a free initial consultation in our Cranford, South Orange or Elizabeth, New Jersey, law offices.